kpricorn/kpricorn.org/content/_index.md

 ---
-title: 'Sebastian de Castelberg - @kpricorn'
+title: 'kpricorn'
 date: 2018-11-28T15:14:39+10:00
 ---

-Software Engineer with strong knowledge of Back-end and Web API Development, Scalability and Information Retrieval.
-I am a strong believer in Agile Practices and Test Driven Development and always on the lookout for new exciting technologies and ideas.
+### Sebastian de Castelberg

+Passionate and polyglot software engineer and pragmatic programmer with 15+ years experience in full-stack development and infrastructure automation.
+Autodidact and problem solver.
+Mountain runner and skier.
+Loves Vim and Linux.